Dave's Page of Greed

 two times.
 And every year, I ski twice, once, or not at all.
 Such a waste

-of my senior year PE class.
+of my college senior year PE class.
 Sigh.
 But it's not really that much fun to go

 skiing alone, and planning ahead, well, yea.